Cristian-LLC/network-quality-monitor/README.md

 - `[DOWN]`: Triggered when consecutive packet losses exceed the configured threshold
 - `[LOSS ALERT]`: Triggered when packet loss percentage exceeds the configured threshold
 - `[UP]`: Displayed when a previously down connection recovers

+## Offline Alert Handling

+Network Quality Monitor includes a robust system for handling alerts during network outages:

+- Alerts are automatically queued when internet connectivity is unavailable
+- Multiple connectivity detection methods ensure accurate connectivity assessment
+- Queued alerts are delivered automatically when connectivity is restored
+- Queued alerts older than 24 hours are automatically cleaned up
+- All delayed alerts include an indication that they were delivered after the original event

 ## Technical Implementation Details